 If your business is compromised and targeted with wiper malware or ransomware, having access to these backups may be the difference between being able to eventually recover or not being able to recover the business at all.

 Prioritize those critical files that are unique to your business and necessary to rebuild regular business operations.
 Start there.
-If you have that in place already, continue with the next most critical level of data, which would be difficult, but not impossible, to replace, to allow you to recover with greater speed. (link to more info on Labs)
+If you have that in place already, continue with the next most critical level of data, which would be difficult, but not impossible, to replace, to allow you to recover with greater speed.
+(Read more from F5 Labs on backups.)

 - Threat surface